cuinixam/SPLed/src/brightness_controller/doc/index.rst

 Introduction
 ------------

-The Brightness Controller component is responsible for adjusting the brightness of a light based on a knob input.
+The Brightness Controller is responsible for adjusting the brightness of the LED.
-This document outlines the design considerations and the high-level structure of the module.

 Design Considerations
 ---------------------

 .. spec:: Brightness Value
-   :id: SWDD_BC-001
+   :id: SWDD_BC-100
-   :integrity: B

     The brightness of the light is represented by an integer value from 0 up to 255.

+{% if config.BRIGHTNESS_ADJUSTMENT_MANUAL %}
-.. spec::  Brightness Adjustment
+.. spec::  Manual Brightness Adjustment
-    :id: SWDD_BC-002
+    :id: SWDD_BC-101
-    :integrity: B

     The brightness of the light is adjustable by an external input (main knob value in percentage).
+{% endif %}

+{% if config.BRIGHTNESS_ADJUSTMENT_AUTOMATIC %}
+.. spec:: Automatic Brightness Adjustment
+    :id: SWDD_BC-102

+    The brightness of the light is automatically adjusted based on a given period.
+{% endif %}

 Interfaces
 ----------

-- ``RteSetBrightnessValue``: Function to update the value of the light brightness.
-- ``RteGetMainKnobValue``: Function to get the main knob value to increase or decrease the brightness accordingly.
+.. spec:: Runnable
+   :id: SWDD_BC-200

+    The Brightness Controller shall be called by its runnable ``brightnessController()``.

+{% if config.BRIGHTNESS_ADJUSTMENT_MANUAL %}
+.. spec:: Main Knob Input
+   :id: SWDD_BC-201

+    The Brightness Controller shall use the RTE interface ``RteGetMainKnobValue()`` for manual brightness adjustment.
+{% endif %}

+.. spec:: Brightness Value Output
+   :id: SWDD_BC-202

+    The Brightness Controller shall use the RTE interface ``RteSetBrightnessValue()`` to set the brightness value.

+{% if config.BRIGHTNESS_ADJUSTMENT_AUTOMATIC %}
+.. spec:: Periodic Dimming Counter Output
+   :id: SWDD_BC-203

+    The Brightness Controller shall use the RTE interface ``RteSetBrightnessAdjustmentCounter()`` to set the brightness adjustment counter.
+{% endif %}